Montana CPA requirements

 Experience requirements

-CPA candidates need to gain one year of full-time accounting experience totaling at least 2,000 hours in industry, government, academia, or public practice within three years prior to applying for licensure.
+CPA candidates need to gain twelve months of full-time accounting experience totaling at least 2,000 hours in industry, government, academia, or public practice within three years prior to applying for licensure.
 Acceptable experience must include performing accounting and auditing functions ordinarily required in the practice of public accounting.

 Residency requirements